jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 People trying to leverage loans, tend to look for **low property price to rent price ratios**.

-Also using low interest rates and long horizons to pay back the debt, so that very quickly the rental prices exceed the mortage amount, which provides them with Free Cash Flow very early (using loaned money and exposed to other risks).
+Also using low interest rates and long horizons to pay back the debt, so that very quickly the rental prices exceed the mortage amount, which provides them with Free Cash Flow very early (using loaned money and exposed to other risks, ofc).

 What? here you have a **Sankey** [diagram](https://mermaid.live/edit#pako:eNptj0FLxEAMhf_KkHMLKggyR5W9iaLgQXKJbbYt2yZlmmEpy_53MxUXEW_ve-8l8E7QaMsQoa5rlEZlP3QRJYSF5MDrJh16Pb7TmHmJwVJmlK2O8t2qP9moIMLzUcKTCq8IFcJL0pmTFbi5KvG99__P77b8l4HwymI0urzesgsWaTlJMA3loVu3fwq7h11xoYKJ00RD6wtPZQuC9TwxQnTZUvJjlLP3KJu-rdJALAMrSJq7HuKexsUpzy0ZPw7UJZou7kzyofrD5y_5vG7k)